Did You Know...?

 b.
 The tone carries personal affection and joy, despite the strict warnings.

-c.
-In 2 John, the author warned against receiving the false preachers.
+2 John, the author warned against receiving the false preachers.
 In 3 John the problem that the church faced was the wicked deeds of an individual who forbade receiving the preachers of the truth.

 Record what you know about the three characters in this epistle: a.
 Gaius b.
 Diotrephes c.
 DemetriusHide Answer